 Website Editing Process

 The platform comes with the CSS class editor.
 Users are free to modify blocks and elements styling ensuring they look and run great on different devices despite the screen size.
-In addition, the system delivers total control over page source code in addition to support for HTML5.
+In addition, the system delivers total control over page source code, to support HTML5.
 Experienced coders will appreciate programming flexibility while newbies can benefit from features like ScrollFX controls.
 We will discuss both a bit further in our review.

-Blocs 3 app was developed as the website and page builder.
+Еру Blocs 4.2 app was developed as a website and page builder.
 It does not provide hosting facilities.
 You will need to take care of it yourself.
 The good news is that the new version is supported by some simple and yet popular CMS platforms.
 They include Cushy, Pulse, October, and some others.
 It ensures seamless integration of the website files with the content management system as well as its database.

 The Blocs app might be a good pack for both newbies who only start figuring out how the system works as well as professional coders looking for a chance to create their unique layouts.
 The software features may also be divided into two major groups.
 The first group is for users who do not want to dive deep into the editing process.
 The second one is for more creative-minded people.

-Programmers and coders would be happy to learn that the new Blocs version was developed on Bootstrap 4.
+Programmers and coders would be happy to learn that the new Blocs version was developed on Bootstrap 5.
 The framework comes with support for different devices including smartphones and tablets.
-Users are free to implement various dimensions to each element or section making it look good on different types of devices despite the display sizes, carriers, etc. All your website pages will run well in spite of the breakpoints.
+Users are free to implement various dimensions to each element or section making it look good on different types of devices despite the display sizes, carriers, etc. All your website pages will run well despite the breakpoints.